project-numina/kimina-lean-server/README.md

 You can check the maximum number of open files on your machine with `ulimit -n` (256 on a MacBook Pro).
 It may be smaller than what's needed to run the benchmark: increase it with `ulimit -n 4096`.

-Alternatively, you can use the asynchronous client `AsyncKiminaClient` which uses a single session and can handle more workers without running into this issue.
+Alternatively, you can use the asynchronous client `AsyncLeanVerificationClient` which uses a single session and can handle more workers without running into this issue.

 ### Benchmark reports